denis911/antigravity-bruin-mcp-bigquery/README manual.md

 └── ...
 ```

-👉 In this case, you would start with:
+In default case we start with chess players dataset pipeline, like so:

 ```bash
 uv run bruin init default .
 ```

-or in our case specifically for NY taxi dataset pipeline:
+but in our case specifically we use NY taxi dataset pipeline:

 ```bash
 uv run bruin init zoomcamp .